mantono/ktor-rate-limiting/README.md

 request counter is rest
 - `keyExtraction` - a lambda function of type `PipelineContext<Unit, ApplicationCall>.() -> Any` which
 is used to determine what key in the request is used for determining ownership of request quota.
-By default the IP address of the request origin host is used
+By default the IP address of the request origin host is used, but it could be changed to example be determined on a user name or token present in the request.